ssciwr/Python-best-practices-course/slides/ssc-pbp-course-prerequisites.typ

   - `pip`, `git`, and `gh` print version information.
   - `gh student --help` prints classroom50 command help.
   - `gh auth status` shows that you are logged in to GitHub.
+  - `gh api user --jq .login` prints the GitHub username sent to the instructor.
 ]

 = Optional Environment Check